demirtasdurmus/nexpresst/README.md

 }
 ```

-You can handle all other HTTP methods with the below syntax.
+You can handle all other HTTP methods with the above syntax.

 ### Creating Middleware